 ABOUT THE TEACHING STAFF

 Sharon Salzberg has been teaching meditation since the 1970s and delights in bringing lovingkindness and mindfulness techniques specifically to caregivers, change-makers and social justice workers.
 The Holistic Life Foundation (HLF) has been serving Baltimore’s underserved communities since 2001 with high quality programming focusing on yoga, holistic health, environmental advocacy, sustainability and interconnectedness.

-Now for their third year together, Sharon and the HLF join the Garrison Institute to offer a refuge for those who try to be of help in the world by caring for others.
+Now for their fourth year together, Sharon and the HLF join the Garrison Institute to offer a refuge for those who try to be of help in the world by caring for others.
 Join them for a restorative weekend retreat to develop the skills needed to move towards deeper care, both for ourselves and for others.
 No prior meditation or yoga experience is necessary to attend, retreat is open to anyone who cares for others.